Military campaigns under Caliph Uthman

 The 3rd Rashidun Caliph, Uthman continued the policy of military expansion carried out by his predecessors, Umar and Abu Bakr.
 During his reign, the caliphate stretched from Tripolitania, Egypt, and Anatolia to Greater Khorasan and Sindh and reached its greatest extent in 654 CE.
 However, these conquests were halted when a rebellion began in Egypt which led to his murder, and began the first Fitna.

+Background

 Byzantine attempt to re-capture Egypt

 With the death of Umar and the disposal of 'Amr ibn al-'As from the governorship of Egypt, the Byzantines seized Alexandria, thinking it to be the right time to take action.
 Uthman again sent 'Amr ibn al-'As to defend Egypt and made him governor and commander-in-chief of Egypt.
 Amr defeated the Byzantine forces in the Battle of Nikiou, a few hundred miles from Fustat.
 After the defeat of the Byzantine army at Naqyus the Rashidun army laid siege to Alexandria, which fell when a Copt opened the gates of city one night, in return for amnesty.